 Check out the following articles to learn which brushes and combs groomers most recommend for Doodles.

 Line brushing is the preferred method to get matted hair off a dog without cutting it.
 Small knots and mild mats can be brushed out using a brush that’s appropriate for the dog’s coat type.
 Check out this video tutorial to learn how to line brush your Doodle.

-Tip: If you can’t brush ALL the mats out within 15 minutes, it’s more worth getting your Doodle shaved down.
+If you can’t brush out ALL the mats within 15 minutes, it’s better for everyone for your Doodle to be shaved.